discord-unspy/discord-unspy/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 # Important
-<p>Please note that this is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself, so this is not against Discord's ToS.</p>
+<p>Please note that this is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself, so this is not against Discord's ToS.

+  so basicly,this is illegal as using <a href="https://ublockorigin.com/">ublock origin</a> whit discord web app.</p>